GrimReaper420/BashAIComplete/README.md

-# Bash AI Roided
+# Bash AI Complete

-Bash AI Roided is a fork of Bash AI.
+Bash AI Complete is a fork of Bash AI.
 It improves on the original.
 Bash AI is a command-line tool that uses the power of OpenAI's GPT-3 to provide intelligent suggestions and automation for your bash commands.

 ![Imgur](https://imgur.com/5kGTZwv.gif)